1mackenziekyle/cover-letters/README.md

 This project

 - Uses Python and Robot Framework for navigating through login screens and authentication.
-- Uses BeautifulSoup and Pandas for fetching and storing data
+- Uses Pandas for fetching and storing data from the Job Board
 - Runs a Node.js server that calls the Python script and handles data in JSON from the script
 - Uses docxtemplater to generate the .docx files